Event Details

 Includes access to the House, Garden and Farmyard

-Learn more about the 6th Duke's head gardener, Joseph Paxton, and the plant hunters who sourced specimens from around the world.
-In the Collections Study Room, you will get up close to 19th century botanical specimens from Chatsworth's garden, explore a selection of beautifully illustrated botanical books from Chatsworth’s magnificent library collection and discover more about the plants in Chatsworth’s gardens, and the people who collected them, through letters and diaries from Chatsworth’s archive collection.
+In the Collections Study Room, you will get up close to 19th-century botanical specimens from the Chatsworth Garden, explore a selection of beautifully illustrated botanical books from the Chatsworth Library and discover more about the plants in the garden and the people who collected them through letters and diaries from the Chatsworth Archive.

-Following this session, enjoy a special tour of the garden’s glasshouses with our Garden Plant Collection and Learning Manager - expect to learn more about our historic plant collection, including giant water lilies, orchids, and the famous Cavendish banana plant.
+In the glasshouses, our Garden Plant Collection and Learning Manager will share information about our historic plant collection, including giant water lilies, orchids, and the famous Cavendish banana plant.

 Accessibility

 Access to the Collections Study Room is step-free.
 There is a short walk up an incline to get to the glasshouses.
-There are small lips underfoot at the entrance to the glasshouses but they are mostly accessible by wheelchair.
+There are small lips underfoot at the entrance to the glasshouses, but they are mostly accessible by wheelchair.
 Please email [email protected] if you have any questions about accessibility.

 Venue and meeting point